johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 Nest uses the term **channel** as a generic internal name for topics (also called subjects and channels by some brokers), and to help disambiguate them from the "user land" concept of a **pattern**.
 So, internally, Nest builds two channels from the above pattern:

-* `'get-customers_ack'` - this is the physical channel/topic/subject name we'll use in the Faye transporter to publish/subscribe to **request** messages
+* `'get-customers_ack'` - this is the physical channel/topic/subject name we'll use in the Faye transporter to publish/subscribe to **request** messages on the topic `'get-customers'`
-* `'get-customers_res'` - this is the physical channel/topic/subject name we'll use in the Faye transporter to publish/subscribe to **response** messages
+* `'get-customers_res'` - this is the physical channel/topic/subject name we'll use in the Faye transporter to publish/subscribe to **response** messages resulting from `'get-customers'` requests

 Let's build those native apps we mentioned.
 First the responder.